 Gelato, pasta, and more gelato.
-In a nutshell, that sums up the time Linoya Friedman spent in Rome, Italy.
+In a nutshell, that sums up Linoya Friedman's time spent in Rome, Italy.
 But when in Rome, right?
 After the 21-year-old Tel Aviv native moved to New York, the travel bug bit her and the rest is history (and a heaping dose of wanderlust for the rest of us).
 Take Linoya's hand for a ride through Rome as the founder of fashion and lifestyle blog Fashion is My Accent dishes on dressing the part, what not to do when looking for the best carbs in Rome, and more tips on navigating the Eternal City.

 This was my second time in Rome, and I didn’t even realize how much I’ve missed it until setting foot on those magical streets!
 My sister and cousin actually planned this as a surprise trip for me!
 I’m not big on surprises so I was freaking out a little bit (because I had things planned for that week), but once I calmed down I got super excited!
 I departed from Israel, so the flight is only 3 hours!
 We had to wake up at 4am because it was a 7am flight, and we slept through the entire thing!